 599-1 to 6 THESIS.
 May be repeated to a maximum of 6 hours.
 Prerequisite: consent of adviser.

 MUSIC (MUS)

 401-2 PSYCHO-PHYSIOLOGY OF MUSIC.
-Human capacities and their relationship to musical potentials and development.
-Acoustical foundations of music.
+Human capacities and acoustical foundations of music as they relate to musical behavior, potential and development.
 Prerequisite: consent of instructor.